Consultant and knowledge sharing enthusiast

 Service Design is essentially a discipline that shapes and tailors your business to fit with your customers’ needs.
 If you want your service to shine – and I’m sure you do – you need to consider the overall experience of your service delivery.
 This is more important now than it’s ever been for both internal and external service providers.

 To put this in context, have a think about your favourite café.
-For some reason you stick with one café in particular, even if there are other ones in the neighbourhood.
+For some reason you stick with one café in particular, even if there are other ones in the neighborhood.
 Maybe it’s because it has a nicer atmosphere, the staff smile when you walk in, or they have more convenient ways to pay.
-What does your Service Desk offer that’s a little different to keep customers coming back?
+What does your service desk offer that’s a little different to keep customers coming back?

 4 Ps of Service Design:

 The core of Service Design is the 4 Ps: